Uphill view of the Tjentište spomenik overlooking the valley.

 Photo 4: A view of the Tjentište memorial while it is under construction site in 1970

-Meanwhile, an adjacent secondary memorial project, designed and constructed by Radović in the early 1970s, was a fresco/remembrance museum called 'Spomen-dom' or 'Memorial House'.
+Meanwhile, an adjacent secondary memorial project, designed and constructed by Montenegrin architect Ranko Radović in the early 1970s, was a fresco/remembrance museum called 'Spomen-dom' or 'Memorial House'.
 It was officially opened to the public a few years later on July 27th, 1975 near the valley floor just below the fractal-wall monument.
-The frescoes on the interior of the 'Spomen-dom' museum were painted by Croatian artist Krsto Hegedušić with the assistance of historian Dusan Plenča.
+The interior frescos of the 'Spomen-dom' museum were painted by Croatian artist Krsto Hegedušić, with the assistance of historian Dusan Plenča.
 Sources place the cost of the entire monument project at around 11.3 million Yugoslav Dinars (roughly 666,000 US dollars in 1971 exchange rates [PDF], which would be worth ~4.2 million in 2019 US dollars).
 During the Yugoslav-era, this monument was considered by many to be the most significant WWII/NOB memorial site in the country, where students, youth groups, tourists and historians came in the hundreds of thousands from across Yugoslavia, Europe and the world to pay their respects and to learn about the tragic and harrowing events which occurred here.
 In addition, there were constructed an additional 79 smaller-scale WWII memorials across forests and mountains of Sutjeska National Park to commemorate the war.

 During the era of Yugoslavia, this was one of the most popular and widely visited WWII memorial sites in the entire country, attracting hundreds of thousands of visitors a year.
 The biggest commemorative gathering at the site occurred in 1983, when it was reported that roughly 150,000 people attended ceremonies for the July 4th 'Fighter's Day' events.
 However, even by this time sources report that interest in Yugoslav Partisan heritage was already waning, as only 10,000 people were reported to have attended the subsequent 1984 July 4th celebrations.
 Then, by 1988 it is reported that the daily Sarajevo newspaper 'Oslobođenje' does not even mention Tjentište in their lists of National Liberation commemoration events.